wyvern8/akamai-nginx/README.md

     AKA_PROPERTY_VERSION=XX

 run `npm test` to confirm things are working.

+1. using the local sample.papi.json file `npm run start-local`
+2. using your akamai api setup `npm run start`

 ## adding criteria and behaviors
 support for new criteria and behaviors can be achieved by adding new js files in: